-Wear proper gloves and face mask when you apply grease to the ballscrews.
+Wear proper gloves and face mask when you apply grease to the ball-screws.
 It contains hazardous chemicals.

-Do not install the ball-screw without the lubrication.
-It may damage the part.
-We recommend to use Dynalub 510 as a lubricant.
-Do not use grease based graphite or MoS2.
-It will reduce the life time of the ball-screws.
+Do not install the ball screw without lubrication.
+Installing the ball screw without lubrication may damage the part.
+We recommend that you use Tribol GR 100-2PD as a lubricant.
+Do not use graphite- or MoS2-based lubricants as these lubricants will reduce the lifetime of the ball screw.